 MURREN TO GIMMELWALD VIA FERRATA

-The Via Ferrata from Murren to Gimmelwald is one of the most epic adventures in Switzerland.
-Traverse ladders and steps on the edge of a cliff overlooking Lauterbrunnen, but don’t worry you are strapped in with a harness!
+The Via Ferrata from Murren to Gimmelwald is an epic adventure in Switzerland, where you traverse ladders and steps on the edge of a cliff overlooking Lauterbrunnen, all while being safely strapped in with a harness.

 I wrote a post you might be interested that includes all of the Via Ferrates I did while in Switzerland: 4 AWESOME VIA FERRATA ROUTES IN SWITZERLAND

-This is one of the most exhilarating hiking experiences you can have while based in Interlaken.
-You will literally be hanging off the wall over a 500-meter drop down into Lauterbrunnen Valley.
+On the Murren Via Ferrata, you will literally be hanging off the wall over a 500-meter drop down into Lauterbrunnen Valley.
 You up for it?
 You NEED to add at least one Via Ferrata to your Swiss hiking itinerary as it is quite unique and something most countries don’t have.

 I’ve added the instructions to get to the start of the Murren Via Ferrata below.